mlau154/pymead/README.md

 applications for this software package.

-One utility provided in this software package which may be useful in the start-up phase of airfoil design is `pymead.utils.airfoil_matching.match_airfoil()`.
-This modules allows the matching of a particular parametrization to any public airfoil geometry at [airfoiltools.com](http://airfoiltools.com/) using the gradient-based "SLSQP" optimizer.
+One utility provided in this software package which may be useful in the start-up phase of airfoil design is `pymead.optimization.airfoil_matching.match_airfoil()`.
+This function allows the matching of a particular parametrization to any public airfoil geometry at [airfoiltools.com](http://airfoiltools.com/) using the gradient-based "SLSQP" optimizer.

 ## Acknowledgments